openvinotoolkit/openvino/src/frontends/tensorflow/docs/contribute.md

 In the first step, `Loader` must convert a TF operation into [Internal Operation](../src/helper_ops) that is used temporarily by the conversion pipeline.
 The internal operation implementation must also contain the `validate_and_infer_types()` method as similar to [OpenVINO Core] operations.

-Here is an example of implementation for the internal operation `SparseFillEmptyRows` used for the conversion of Wide and Deep models.
+Here is an example of an implementation for the internal operation `SparseFillEmptyRows` used to convert Wide and Deep models.

 ```
 class SparseFillEmptyRows : public ov::frontend::tensorflow::InternalOperation {